-102. The sources of potential harms can be intended novel GM traits associated with one or more introduced genetic elements, or unintended effects/traits arising from the use of gene technology.

-103. As discussed in Chapter 1, the GM safflower lines have been modified by the introduction of fusion protein sequence comprised of variants of CSN2 from cattle and a gene derived from common plant species intended to produce dairy protein in seed.
-Some safflower lines have been modified by the introduction of gene silencing constructs derived from safflower and intended to alter fatty acid profiles of seeds.
-These introduced genes are considered further as sources of potential harm.

-104. The GM safflower lines also contain the hph or bar genes and in one line, codon-optimised gusA gene.
+- 103. The sources of potential harms can be intended novel GM traits associated with one or more introduced genetic elements, or unintended effects/traits arising from the use of gene technology. - 104.
+As discussed in Chapter 1, the GM safflower lines have been modified by the introduction of fusion protein sequences comprised of variants of CSN2 from cattle and a gene derived from common plant species intended to produce dairy protein in seed.
+Some GM safflower lines have been modified by the introduction of gene silencing constructs derived from safflower and intended to alter fatty acid profiles of seeds.
+These introduced genes are considered further as sources of potential harm. - 105.
+The GM safflower lines also contain the hph or bar genes and in one line, codon-optimised gusA gene.
 These genes confer hygromycin antibiotic resistance, glufosinate herbicide tolerance and visual marker expression, respectively, and were used as selectable marker genes.
 These genes and their products have been extensively characterised and assessed as posing negligible risk to human or animal health or to the environment by the Regulator, as well as by other regulatory agencies in Australia and overseas.
 As the genes have not been found to pose a substantive risk to either people or the environment, their potential effects will not be further considered for this application.

-105. The introduced genes are controlled by introduced regulatory sequences derived from various species (see Table 4).
-The GM safflower also contains intron DNA sequence.
+106. The introduced genes are controlled by introduced regulatory sequences derived from various species (see Table 4).
+The GM safflower may also contain intron DNA sequences.
 Regulatory sequences and introns are naturally present in all plants, and the introduced sequences are expected to operate in similar ways to endogenous sequences.
 The regulatory sequences and introns are DNA that is not expressed as a protein, so exposure is to the DNA only and dietary DNA has no toxicity (Delaney et al., 2018).
 Hence, potential harms from the regulatory sequences and introns will not be considered further.
+However, seed specificity of promoters will be discussed in the context of other risk sources.

-106. The genetic modifications involving introduction of genes have the potential to cause unintended effects in several ways.
+107. The genetic modifications involving introduction of genes have the potential to cause unintended effects in several ways.
 These include insertional effects such as interruptions, deletions, duplications or rearrangements of the genome, which can lead to altered expression of endogenous genes.
 There could also be increased metabolic burden due to expression of the introduced proteins, novel traits arising out of interactions with non-target proteins and secondary effects arising from altered substrate or product levels in biochemical pathways.
 However, these types of effects also occur spontaneously and in plants generated by conventional breeding.
 Accepted conventional breeding techniques such as hybridisation, mutagenesis and somaclonal variation can have a much larger impact on the plant genome than genetic engineering (Schnell et al., 2015).
-Plants generated by conventional breeding has resulted in the production of a novel toxin or allergen in a crop (Steiner et al., 2013).
+Plants generated by conventional breeding have a long history of safe use, and there are no documented cases where conventional breeding has resulted in the production of a novel toxin or allergen in a crop (Steiner et al., 2013).
 Therefore, the potential for the processes of genetic modification to result in unintended effects will not be considered further.